-- The City's water conservation program is maintained and expanded to meet long-term conservation goals and customer needs. - If water conservation measures are not in place, the estimated increase in water demand from 2009 levels is forecast to be 0.5 mgd in 2030 and 1 mgd in 2050.
-That is, without water conservation, the projected average day demand would be 10.4 mgd in 2030 and 11.9 mgd in 2050. - The target 10 percent savings of 1 mgd average day flow by 2050 complies with A Regional Water Supply Plan for Southeastern Wisconsin (SEWRPC, 2010), which evaluated several levels of water conservation ranging from 4 to 10 percent reductions of average daily demand.
+- The City's water conservation program is maintained and expanded to meet long-term conservation goals and customer needs. - The water conservation measures will continue to be implemented, monitored, and adopted as needed to cost-effectively meet the City's 10 percent water savings goal of 0.5 mgd by 2030 and 1 mgd at ultimate buildout.
+The water conservation plan has been included in the ADD and MDD projections. - The target 10 percent savings of 1 mgd average day flow by 2050 complies with A Regional Water Supply Plan for Southeastern Wisconsin (SEWRPC, 2010a), which evaluated several levels of water conservation ranging from 4 to 10 percent reductions of average daily demand. - The ranges of future water forecasts shown in Figure 3-7 were determined by applying water use intensity factors, water savings from conservation, and some contingency to address uncertainty associated in long-term water supply planning for the project population.
+The uncertainties considered include drought, changes in customer class

-The ranges of future water forecasts shown in Figure 3-9 were determined by applying water use intensity factors, water savings from conservation, and some contingency to address uncertainty associated in long-term water supply planning for the project population.
-The uncertainties considered include drought, changes in customer class (particularly the number and type of commercial and industrial users), and prevailing economic conditions.
+(particularly the number and type of commercial and industrial users), and prevailing economic conditions.